narwhals.selectors

 >>> import narwhals.selectors as ncs

-Let's define a dataframe-agnostic function to select int64 and float64 dtypes and multiplies each value by 2:
+Let's select int64 and float64 dtypes and multiply each value by 2:

 pyarrow.Table